kemfic/pumavision2018/README.md

  - libfreenect
  - OpenCV
  - ROS
- - Xbox Kinect 360 (optional, but is used to estiamte distance)
+ - Xbox Kinect 360 (optional, but is used to estimate distance)